Easy As Cookies

 • In a large mixing bowl, mash your bananas using a potato masher (affiliate link) (preferred) or a fork, until relatively smooth.

 • Add sugar, oil, eggs, yogurt, and vanilla.
-Use a whisk to mix until thoroughly combined, although you may still have lumps of banana if your mashed banana wasn't smooth.
+Use a whisk to mix until thoroughly combined, although you may still have lumps of banana if it wasn't completely mashed.

 • Use a rubber spatula to fold in the flour, oats, baking soda, and salt.
 Mix until just combined; be sure there are no clumps of dry flour, but don't overmix.
 Your batter won't be smooth.
 Stir in nuts, if using.